PreciousMuemi/ICP-Club-Resources/README.md

 #### Conclusion
 Blockchain development is a complex but rewarding process that requires a good understanding of blockchain architecture, smart contracts, consensus mechanisms, security, legal compliance, and community engagement.
 By following these steps, developers can build scalable, secure, and decentralized applications that solve real-world problems and contribute to the growing blockchain ecosystem.
 With platforms like **Internet Computer (ICP)**, blockchain development can now enable web-scale, decentralized applications, ushering in a new era for the internet.

+# N/B: We will specialize in the following key tools and technologies for decentralized application (dApp) development on the Internet Computer (ICP):
+ - **Language:** *Rust*, for building secure and high-performance smart contracts (canisters) on ICP.
+ - **Framework:** *DFINITY SDK*
+ - **Tool:** *dfx*, he official development toolset for deploying and managing canisters on the ICP network.
+ - **Internet Computer Canister Dashboard**
+ - **Web2 Skills**: Front-end development using HTML, CSS, JavaScript, React to integrate with ICP, bridging traditional and decentralized web technologies.

+Web2 Skills: Front-end development using HTML, CSS, JavaScript, React, or Vue.js to integrate with ICP, bridging traditional and decentralized web technologies.